This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 31st

-we again struck out for the Macon railroad, this brigade in advance.
+we again struck out for the Macon railroad, this brigade

 We had not proceeded far when brisk skirmishing ensued, and we discovered a strong line of works in our front.